 Stay conscious about overheating.
 When your body becomes too hot, it sweats to release heat, resulting in you becoming chilled.
 If this happens, get inside immediately.

 Becoming chilled and moisture buildup can result in frostbite or hypothermia.
 These two conditions are serious medical issues that may require professional medical care if left unchecked.
+Taking care of your skin while traveling is often overlooked so take precautions and be proactive.

 Camping In a Winter Wonderland